GMC General: Discontinuation

 Following the launch of the product line, the GMC General quickly overtook the Chevrolet Bison in sales and market share.
 In 1981, General Motors ended sales of heavy trucks by the Chevrolet Division, leading to the cancellation of the Chevrolet Bruin, Bison, and Titan.
 A major factor leading to the cancellation was lack of product support by Chevrolet dealers.
 In contrast to other GM brands, a key requirement of GMC franchisees of the time was the ability to sell and service the entire GMC product line.
 In addition to light trucks, this meant a potential GMC franchise needed the ability to support medium-duty trucks, heavy-duty commercial trucks, the GMC motorhome, P-chassis, and school bus chassis.
 For a typical dealership, this meant dedicating profitable space that would have otherwise gone to selling passenger cars.

 In 1986, Volvo AB entered into a joint venture with General Motors in heavy-truck production, with Volvo taking an 85% stake.
 Having acquired White Motor Company in 1980, the joint venture would do business as Volvo GM Heavy Truck Corporation, selling trucks under the combined WhiteGMC product badge.
 Under the joint venture, GMC trucks were phased out in favor of White-designed Volvo GM products.
 In 1987, the final GMC General was produced, followed by the Brigadier in 1988 (badged as a WhiteGMC); the withdrawal of the latter marked the exit of General Motors from the Class 8 truck segment.

-Following the GMC General, Volvo GM produced the WhiteGMC WC/WI Class 8 conventional, introduced in 1980 as the White Road Boss 2, the model line was produced through 2000 in various forms as a White, WhiteGMC, Autocar, and Volvo.
+Following the GMC General, Volvo GM focused on the WhiteGMC WC/WI Class 8 conventional.
+Originally introduced in 1980 as the White Road Boss 2, this model line was produced through 2000 in various forms with either White, WhiteGMC, Autocar, or Volvo badging.